canfirtina/canfirtina.github.io/_pages/about.md

 Can Firtina is a senior researcher in the [SAFARI Research Group](https://safari.ethz.ch) and a lecturer at [ETH Zurich](https://ethz.ch/en.html).
 He recently defended his PhD thesis in November 2024, advised by [Prof. Onur Mutlu](https://people.inf.ethz.ch/omutlu/).

-His current research interests broadly span bioinformatics and computer architecture topics, including real-time genome analysis, accurate and fast sequence analysis, hardware-software co-design for accelerating bioinformatics workloads, correcting sequencing errors, and developing computational tools for genome editing.
-He is generally interested in developing new algorithms and architectures for bioinformatics applications to enable fast and accurate genome analysis.
+His research interests broadly span bioinformatics and computer architecture topics, including real-time, accurate, fast, and energy-efficient genome analysis, hardware-software co-design for accelerating bioinformatics workloads, and developing computational tools for genome editing.
+His research has been published in major bioinformatics and computer architecture venues.